MicrosoftDocs/MIMDocs/MIMDocs/pam/defining-roles-for-pam.md

 - A user account in the administrative forest, with a smartcard or virtual smartcard (for example, an account with an offline smartcard, needed for rare maintenance tasks)

-MIM enables dynamic role based assignments, in which the privileges are temporarily assigned to a user with a workflow and optional approval process.
-This can apply both for a user account in the administrative forest who authenticates with a password, and for one who authenticates with a smartcard or virtual smartcard.
 For organizations concerned about the potential for credential theft or misuse, the [Using Azure MFA for activation](use-azure-mfa-for-activation.md) guide includes instructions for how to configure MIM to require an additional out of band check at the time of role activation.

-## Modeling delegated Active Directory permissions
+## Delegate Active Directory permissions

-When a new domain is created in Active Directory, Windows Server automatically creates well-known groups such as "Domain Admins".
-While these groups simplify getting started and may be suitable as is for smaller organizations, in larger organizations or those requiring more isolation of administrative privileges, a goal for privileged access management projects has been to empty groups like "Domain Admins" and replace their use with additional groups which provide fine-grained permissions.
+Windows Server automatically creates default groups such as "Domain Admins" when new domains are created.
+These groups simplify getting started and may be suitable for smaller organizations.
+However, larger organizations, or those requiring more isolation of administrative privileges, should empty groups like Domain Admins and replace them with groups that provide fine-grained permissions.

 One of the limitations of the Domain Admins group is that it grants permissions for three separate functions: managing the Active Directory service itself, managing the data held in Active Directory, and enabling remote logon onto domain joined computers.
 Another limitation of the Domain Admins group is that it cannot have members from an external domain.
 So in its place, an organization could create new security groups that provide only the necessary permissions, and use MIM to dynamically provide administrator accounts with those group memberships.